2019 - Approved and signed by Karen Taylor-Goodrich, Superintendent, March 28, 2019

 - EXCEPT: At selected sites on Ross Lake and Lake Chelan National Recreation Areas as may be designated by the Superintendent and indicated by a valid grazing permit (Issued with the backcountry permit).

-- Grazing closer than 200 feet from the lake shores.
+- Grazing closer than 200 feet from the lake shores and wetlands.

 - Grazing or browsing by horses and pack animals in the designated Wilderness portion of the Lake Chelan National Recreation Area;